projectcalico/calico/README.md

 understand how our packaging works, what components we package, and why.

-## Status

-`make release-publish` currently builds and publishes packages for Felix, networking-calico and etcd3gw.

-Still to do:

--  Also build packages for dnsmasq.
--  If possible, automate new PPA creation (which is currently still a manual step).
--  Review support for building packages on ppc64 instead of amd64.

 ## Usage

 `make release-publish`, with the following required environment